la2050/archive/_projects/2015/help-save-the-land-with-farm-la.md

   Farm LA’s mission is converting vacant unbuildable land into sustainable, drought-tolerant edible farms.
 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': Farm LA is solely applying for the My LA2050 Grants Challenge.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- We feel confident in creating a functioning model farm in one year for
-  $100,000.
-To keep the farm functioning we will create a sustainable financial business model in addition to fundraising and applying for grants to keep the farm going and growing indefinitely.
-   If there are remaining funds from the $100K budget we would allocate them to our Farm LA curbside mini-garden program by the end of 2016.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': >-
-  Administration: $20,000 *Costs to ensure project runs on schedule and within budget/Collect monthly data/general paperwork
-   Construction: $20,000 *Costs for solar install and supervision of all construction related line items Rent or Land Purchase + FeesL $7,000 *We will try to have land donated, if not we have a modest budget for land purchase or rent + fees
-   Property Tax (AB551):$1,000 *Our goal will be to implement AB-551 Urban Agriculture Incentive Zone Act Soil testing:$500
-   Engineering Consultant: $2,000
-   Solar (PV) System: $6,000
-   Security/Fence/Locks: $3,000
-   Slab: $1,200 *Costs to create area production zone and or necessary storage Grading/Sodding: $1,500 *Costs for leveling
-   City (Land-Use) Paperwork/Permitting: $8,000
-   Insurance: $800
-   Annual Fundraiser: $1,500
-   Marketing:$2,500
-   Atmospheric water generator: $20,000
-   Contingency */Additional Curbside: $5,000 *Remaining will go towards creating additional curbside mini-farms in food-desert communities
 How do you plan to scale the success of your proposal?: >- Farm LA is the first non-profit organization dedicated to physically rescuing unbuildable land in Los Angeles for solar and drought-tolerant agricultural